isaackuek/isaackuek.me/_posts/2018-05-18-wait-staff-reviews.md

 1. **Make it seamless for diners to leave feedback for their servers.**
 Diners are able to quickly complete a server review after a meal, especially if provided with a small incentive.
 Going through the flow, the diners I usability tested with were able to complete the review process easily and quickly.
 2. **Provide multiple ways to review servers.**
-Given two pathways, the diners I tested the design with went both through the QR code and texting flows.
+The diners I tested the design accessed the review link both through the QR code and texting flows.
 Given that QR codes require an app to scan the code, a texting flow is a safe and universal alternative.
+In the future, diner reviews can be collected from digital receipts.
 3. **Increase adoption of using customer feedback in reviews and hiring.**
 Given that I was only able to gather diners for usability testing, I would plan to test out the server and restaurant manager experience with staff from local restaurants to see if the experience is something they would consider using in reviews and hiring.
 In the long run, I would conduct surveys with restaurants over a set period of time to understand if the use of customer feedback is increasing.